SamMakesThings/Converse/README.md

 - Successfully hosted on Azure
 - Now matches users from other countries with the lowest number of conversations
 - Users can actually messages on the messaging page

-Currently working on:
 - Timestamps
 - Home page for logged-in users

-- Improve user flow through home page
+Currently working on:
+- Updated homepage with custom graphics
 - Tidier source files

 Planned features (in rough chronological order):